Cyrken/html-css/intro-to-javascript/control-structures.md

 }

 // Not is represented by an exclamation point (!)
-// The below could be read as ‘has moons is not equal to true‘
-//   or ‘not has moons’
-if (!hasMoons) {
+// The below could be read as ‘has moons is not equal to true’ or ‘not has moons’ if (!hasMoons) {
-  // This will execute because this scenario is truthy,
-  //   hasMoons is not equal to true
+  // This will execute because this scenario is truthy, hasMoons is not equal to true }
-}

 if (!isSecond) {